From Science Fiction to Science Fact

-- Doctorate/Household Premium/Annual Fund members FREE; Member adults $8; Member children $4; Non-members $20 + Museum Entry (required).
+- Household Premium/Annual Fund members FREE; Member adults $8; Member children $4; Non-members $20 + Museum Entry (required).

-Join us for an out-of-this-world lecture with two award-winning scientists and innovators, Dr. Leigh McCue and Dr. Scott Ferguson, recipients of the NASA Innovative Advanced Concepts (NIAC) award.
+Join us for an out-of-this-world lecture with three award-winning scientists and innovators, John Bradford, Adrian Agogino and Vytas SunSpiral—recipients of the NASA Innovative Advanced Concepts (NIAC) award.

 This event is part of the “From Science Fiction to Science Fact” educational lecture series produced by MSI and NIAC.
 Run from NASA Headquarters in the Space Technology Mission Directorate, the NIAC program funds and nurtures visionary ideas that could transform future NASA missions with the creation of innovative, advanced technology breakthroughs while engaging America’s innovators and entrepreneurs as partners in the journey.

-FREE for Doctorate and Household Premium members and Annual Fund members
+FREE for Household Premium and Annual Fund members

 Member adults: $8